Shivansh-2002/Shivansh-2002/README.md

 # 💫 About Me:
- I am a Final year student at the Indian Institute of Technology, Jodhpur.
-Currently, I am interested in Programming and Software Development.<br>For the most part, I am an exuberant and determined person with a knack for problem-solving, fascinated and enthusiastic about the different approaches<br> and methods for solving a problem.
-I enjoy competitive programming backed by knowledge of data structure and algorithms.<br>My key interest lies in the field of Development and Machine Learning.
-Moving forward, I look towards deep-diving into full-stack development concepts and <br>Internship opportunities in Software Development Role.
+ Hello!
+I'm Shivansh Jaiswal, a Software Engineer with a B.Tech from the Indian Institute of Technology, Jodhpur.
+Currently working at Girman Technology, I specialize in full-stack development and cloud technologies.

+I'm passionate about building scalable solutions and solving complex problems.
+With hands-on experience in backend development using Django and FastAPI, along with frontend technologies like React and Next.js, I enjoy creating end-to-end solutions that make a difference.

+My experience spans from developing AI-powered chatbots to implementing multi-tenant architectures, and I continue to explore new technologies while maintaining a strong foundation in data structures and algorithms through competitive programming.

 ## 🌐 Socials: